kogeler/mini-pig-ansible-collection/README.md

 # Ansible Collection - kogeler.mini_pig

+It's a small Ansible role collection that can be used to set up small infrastructure using bare-metal servers.

+As a result, you will have a not-very-big nimble pig. :)

 ## Install Ansible collections

 Create `requirements.yml` file in your playbook repository (or add to the existing file):